-Tides, and the pull of the moon and sun | EarthSky.org
+Tides, and the pull of the moon and sun

 Earth spins once every 24 hours.
 So a given location on Earth will pass “through” both bulges of water each day.
 Of course, the bulges don’t stay fixed in time.
 They move at the slow rate of about 13.1 degrees per day – the same rate as the monthly motion of the moon relative to the stars.
 Other factors, including the shape of coastlines, etc., also influence the time of the tides, which is why people who live near coastlines like to have a good tide almanac.

-Bottom line: The sun, the moon, the shape of a beach and larger coastline, the angle of a seabed leading up to land, and the prevailing ocean currents and winds all affect the height of the tides.
-Expect higher-than-usual tides for a few days following the February 19, 2019, full supermoon.
+Bottom line: The sun, the moon, the shape of a beach and larger coastline, the angle of the seabed leading up to land, and the prevailing ocean currents and winds all affect the height of the tides.
+Expect higher-than-usual tides for a few days following the December 3-4, 2021, new supermoon, which will cause a total solar eclipse over Antarctica.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!